-Phillips Theological Seminary has partnered with GradGuard to offer tuition insurance to students at a discounted rate to help them and their families overcome financial loss of an unexpected withdrawal.
-Phillips is proud to offer a reimbursement program that offers to reimburse the cost of \$1,500 of coverage.
-At the 1.1% cost of coverage, this equals \$18.00 per student.
+Phillips Theological Seminary has partnered with GradGuard to offer tuition insurance to students at a discounted rate to help them, and their families, overcome the financial loss of an unexpected withdrawal.
+Phillips is proud to offer a reimbursement program that offers to cover the cost of \$1,500 of coverage.

-Reimbursement payments will be made after the close of the registration period for the semester selected, typically 2 weeks after classes begin.
+Reimbursements will be processed during disbursement after the drop period ends.
+To avoid delays in receiving your funds, we strongly advise that you sign up for eRefund through the student portal.
+For instructions, please see our Billing Guide.
 For more information on GradGuard tuition insurance and to sign up, please see your student portal or GradGuard.com.

-For more information on this reimbursement program or tuition insurance, please contact Bursar, Michelle Harper, at bursar@ptstulsa.edu or (918) 270-6468.
+For more information on this reimbursement program or tuition insurance, please contact the Director of Student Accounts at bursar@ptstulsa.edu or (918) 270-6468.